 Generally speaking, learning foreign languages is like opening up new worlds, it’s akin to broadening your tunnel vision and enriching your life.
 It’s a very exciting and fascinating experience, however, if you want to master any language, you also have to overcome some formidable challenges.

 Be your very own, personal Columbus and discover the new world, but don’t forget to have fun along the way!

 I believe that my positive and inclusive personal philosophy of language study, on which I also expand in my new release, THE EARTH SHIFTER (top-rated metaphysical fantasy/thriller, which is based on true history and world events), will benefit anyone who is seriously interested in Russian, and other foreign languages.
 This includes general public, academics, students, writers and teachers.
 One of the main characters of THE EARTH SHIFTER is Maxim Elfimov, professor of comparative linguistics at Moscow University.
-THE EARTH SHIFTER is available on Amazon and Barnes&Noble, as well as Barnes&Noble and other retailers as an ebook and paperback.

 1. This post is not a teaching course in Russian, but merely a response to several of my reader’ requests to provide links to potentially viable sources for BEGINNING to learn the Russian language and to share the tips for an easier assimilation of a foreign language.
 The discussion about synthetic vs. analytical languages is generally advanced, however, it is broken down is such a way so as even the beginners could follow it.

 2. I am sharing this information publicly as a helpful and free resource.
 I neither make any profit, nor have any other interest in anyone following my advice or links.
 I do it purely out of the goodness of my heart and as a service to humanity.